shanmugapriyan3089/Grootan/README.md

 ● Share the final source code via github and screenshots of file creation and its contents

-For the above coding challenge we have done upto the creation of top 5 tweets which we created using twitter api and tweepy.since we used hash tags for different countries that shows in above coding
+For the above coding challenge I have done upto the creation of top 5 tweets which I created using twitter api and tweepy.since I used hash tags for different countries that shows in above coding